GoogleCloudPlatform/appengine-endpoints-helloendpoints-ios/README.md

 2. Modify `kMyClientId` and `kMyClientSecret` in `ViewController.m` to include the web client ID and client secret you registered in the [APIs Console][6].
-3. Modify `GTLServiceTictactoe.m` (line 44) to point to the location where you are hosting a Helloworld backend.
+3. Modify `GTLServiceHelloworld.m` (line 44) to point to the location where you are hosting a Helloworld backend.
 4. Run the application.